christianalfoni/alwaysprogress/README.md

 It automatically detects if you are using jQuery and/or requirejs.

-Take a look at the the examples in the repo.
+Take a look at the the examples in the repo or at this JSFiddle: http://jsfiddle.net/xeWrF/1/

 How to use
 ==========